Quantization

 compressed_model = cto.coreml.linear_quantize_weights(model, config)

-Utility function to convert a float precision MLModel of type mlprogram, which uses float-precision activations, into a compressed MLModel that uses n-bit activations (currently only support n=8).
+Utility function to convert a float precision MLModel of type mlprogram, which uses float-precision activations, into a compressed MLModel that uses n-bit activations.
+Currently, only n=8 is suppported.

-This is achieved by calibrating the float activation values that observed by feeding real sample data into the model, converting calibrated statistics into the quantize and dequantize op pairs, and inserted into where activation get quantized.
+This is achieved by feeding real sample data into the input MLModel, calibrating the resulting float activation values, converting the calibrated values into quantize and dequantize op pairs, and inserting those op pairs into the new MLModel instance where activations get quantized.

-It’s recommended to use with linear_quantize_weights for 8-bit activation and 8-bit weight linear quantization.
-It’s also compatible to use with other weight compression methods.
+Use this function with linear_quantize_weights for 8-bit activation and 8-bit weight linear quantization.
+It’s also compatible for use with other weight compression methods.

 Parameters: